egnappahz/ReverseShell/README.md

 ## reverseshell_agent.sh

 This script will just run the activator in a loop in a screen as an agent.
 Put this script in crontab if you want to autostart the agent on a system to automaticly connect its shell to a listening host.
+This also comes with an extra control proces.
+See section *Autoreconnect Robustness* below.

 ```bash
 ./reverseshell_agent.sh configname